 ***This post contains affilliate links, if you purchase from an affiliate link I may recieve a small commission.
 This is at no additional cost to you but does support my blog.***

 It can be really hard to get my kids attention and Attention Autism has been a brilliant tool to help us work on this.
 If you don’t know what it is then read my post on Attention Autism first.
-However for those of you who know what it is I have pulled together my favourite bucket fillers to give you some ideas.
+For those of you who know what it is, I have pulled together my favourite bucket fillers to give you some ideas.

 I’ve got something in my bucket!
 What will it be?